stheakanath/Bandwagon/README.md

 # Bandwagon
-SBHacks project.
-Allows you to create a party where users can follow a single host on Google Maps.
+iOS App that allows you to create a party where users can follow a single host via any transportation.